Home

 Q. 1 What does the poet say about the Asian Lion in this poem?

 Ans.
 The poet says that the Asian Lion is a large beast.
-He is brownish-yellow
+He is brownish-yellow in colour.
+He is found in forests of the eastern countries of the world.
+His roar is very loud and terrifying.

 Q. 2 How does the Bengal Tiger look?
 What is so distinct about him?

 Ans.
 The poet says that the Bengal Tiger roams in the forest and looks noble.
-His skin is yellow and there are black strips on it.
+His skin is yellow and there are black stripes on it.
 As soon as the Bengal Tiger notices someone he tries to eat him.

 Q. 3 Why does the poet say that a bear’s ‘hug’ may confuse a novice?

-him.
+Ans.
+It is the tendency of a bear to kill his victim by embracing him.
 He hugs the victim so tightly that he usually dies.
 But a novice who does not know the ways of bears, may misunderstand his hug.
-He may think that it is a loving hug.
+He may think that it is a loving embrace.

-Q. 5 What does the poet say about the Crocodile and Hyena?
+Q. 4 What does the poet say about the Crocodile and Hyena?

 Ans.
-The poet describes the crocodile and the hyena.
+The poet describes the crocodile and the hyena humorously.
 The hyena seems to be laughing.
 In fact it does not laugh.
 Only its face appears so.
 On the other hand, the crocodile has tears in his eyes when it eats its victim.
 It appears as if he is shedding tears at the death of his victim.
 But this is not so.